LCCosmin/MilitaryDetectionModel/README.md

 You can check those results as well in the ZIP file that is uploaded to this git repository.

+# Requirements

+In order to be able to run this project you need to have Python 3.10+ and a GPU.

 # Setup

 1. Download the repository: `git clone https://github.com/LCCosmin/MilitaryDetectionModel.git`